Skip to main content

 Introduction

-All of these ornamental corns will grow in any sunny, well-drained, fertilized soil that will grow field or sweet corn.
+All of these ornamental corns will grow in any sunny, well-drained, fertilized soil that will grow field or sweet corn, but may require significantly more frost-free days to properly mature.
 Adequate moisture, especially after the ears form, is necessary.
 Isolation from other types of corn is suggested.
-Bird damage can be a concern.
+Bird and insect damage is often a concern.
 Use nutrient and pest management recommendations for sweet corn.

 Types and Varieties